What You Need to Know About the Tonga Seasons

 Tourist Seasons in Tonga

-As well as seasons for the weather, Tonga experiences distinct tourist season.
+As well as seasons for the weather, Tonga experiences distinct tourist seasons.
 For travellers, this means there are some times of the year that are busier with tourists than others.
 It also means that some operators and accommodations close down for the off-peak season.

 Peak Season in Tonga (High Season)